perama-v/perama-v.github.io/docs/cairo/game/game_engine_v1.md

 ---

 The `v1` game engine is a lean MVP.
-It predominantly consists of mappings stored in StarkNet state, an AMM that executes trades, and some probabalistic events.
+It predominantly consists of mappings stored in StarkNet state, an AMM that executes trades, and some probabilistic events.
 The main game engine is a contract that stores the mappings and calls out to other contracts for player information and AMM trades.